martinhammer/spotify-web-api-auth-examples-in-docker/authorization_code/README.md

 2. You need to have a Spotify account.
 3. Login to [Spotify for Developers](https://developer.spotify.com/) and create a new application.
 4. Note down the "Client ID" and "Client Secret" values.
-5. Click Edit Settings and enter the "Redirect URL" parameter (http://localhost:8888/callback should work).
+5. Click Edit Settings and enter the "Redirect URI" parameter (http://localhost:8888/callback should work).
 6. Edit the Dockerfile and replace the values of CLIENT_ID, CLIENT_SECRET and REDIRECT_URI parameters with the above values.
 7. Change directory to whereever you have placed the Dokcerfile, and build the Docker image and run, e.g.